hsdenx/tbot/doc/sphinx/source/guide.rst

 install drivers:

-Ok, this relais is very bad.
+Ok, this relay is very bad.
 It comes with no documentation at all :-(

 First I had to install pyusb: